 Both operating systems have a wealth of utilities and apps that are preloaded in the operating system.
 There’s decent mail clients, calendars, calculators, photo and video viewers, photo editors, voice recorders, screenshot tools, apps for maps, news, weather, camera, and contacts.
 They have their own web browsers too.

 Microsoft’s unique apps include Sticky Notes, Translator, Skype, and Xbox gaming apps.
 Of course, Mac OS also has its own apps like superior video editor, streaming music service, and preview utility.
 It also throws in the awesome GarageBand music composition app and a full productivity suite.

 So the winner in this round?
 TIE!

 5. Search Engine

-Both OS also now lets you search with your voice, with Cortana on Windows OS and Siri on Mac OS.
-With the May 2019 Update, Windows follows Apple’s strategy of separating the voice search from typed searches, separating out the Cortana icon from the search bar.
+Both OS also lets you search with your voice, with Cortana on Windows OS and Siri on Mac OS.
+With the May 2019 Update, Windows follows Apple’s strategy of separating the voice search from typed searches, separating the Cortana icon from the search bar.

 So the winner?
 Both!